lambdageek/monovm-embed-sample/README.md

 A sample suite of projects to show how to embed the .NET 6 MonoVM in a native desktop application.

 ## Limitations ##

 * Only works on OSX or Debian 11, or Ubuntu 20.04 (other recent Linux distros may work too)
+   This is a limitation of the sample, not a limitation of the MonoVM itself.
+Embedding on other platforms where Mono works (Windows, Android, iOS) is possible.
+[PRs welcome!](https://github.com/lambdageek/monovm-embed-sample/compare)
 * It needs the mono embedding hearders which are currently not included in the runtime packs ([dotnet/runtime#46461](https://github.com/dotnet/runtime/issues/46461)), the sample includes them in the `vendor/mono-headers/` directory, but this is not a good idea.
-* Until https://github.com/dotnet/runtime/issues/49661 is fixed, Linux builds need `patchelf`
+* Until [dotnet/runtime#49661](https://github.com/dotnet/runtime/issues/49661) is fixed, Linux builds need `patchelf`

 ### Help Wanted ###

-- If there's a problem in the sample [open an Issue in this repo](https://github.com/lambdageek/monovm-embed-sample/issues/new/choose)
+* If there's a problem in the sample [open an Issue in this repo](https://github.com/lambdageek/monovm-embed-sample/issues/new/choose)
-- If the sample doesn't work [open an Issue in dotnet/runtime](https://github.com/dotnet/runtime/issues/new/choose) and mention "Mono embedding API"
+* If the sample doesn't work [open an Issue in dotnet/runtime](https://github.com/dotnet/runtime/issues/new/choose) and mention "Mono embedding API"
-- If you can improve the sample [please open a PR](https://github.com/lambdageek/monovm-embed-sample/compare)
+* If you can improve the sample [please open a PR](https://github.com/lambdageek/monovm-embed-sample/compare)

 ## Prerequisites ##